RAF Halesworth

 Royal Air Force Halesworth or more simply RAF Halesworth is a former Royal Air Force station located 2 mi north east of the town of Halesworth, Suffolk, England and 7 mi west of Southwold.

 United States Army Air Forces

-Halesworth was built in 1942-1943 and was intended for use as a bomber station, and was built as such with a 6,000 ft. main runway and two secondary runways of 4,200 ft length.
+Halesworth was built between 1942-1943 and was intended for use as a bomber station, and was built as such with a 6000 ft length main runway and two secondary runways of 4200 ft in length.
 There was an encircling perimeter track with 51 hardstands and two T-2 hangars.
 Nissen hut accommodations for about 3,000 personnel were also built south of the airfield.

 USAAF Station Units assigned to RAF Halesworth were: